reinhardh/dna_rs_coding/README.md

 In August 2020, the first episode of the new Netflix series Biohackers was stored on DNA, see [https://de.biohackersnetflix.com/](https://de.biohackersnetflix.com/) for details.
 With the code in this repository, you can reconstruct the first episode yourself from DNA.
 Here are three steps for reconstruction:

-1. Download the DNA from [https://de.biohackersnetflix.com/](http://d3u0hl24lyh7px.cloudfront.net/encoded_withprimers.txt), and make sure it is in your Downloads folder.
+1. Download the DNA from [https://de.biohackersnetflix.com/](http://d3u0hl24lyh7px.cloudfront.net/encoded_withprimers.txt), and make sure it is in your `Downloads` folder.

-2. Install the code in this repository: There are a few options for installing the code, explained below, and here is a single simple suggestion that works for most operating systems:
+2. Install the code in this repository: There are a few options for installing the code, explained below.
+Here is a single, simple suggestion that works for most operating systems:

 	i.
 Install Docker, by downloading [Docker Desktop](https://docs.docker.com/get-docker/).

 	ii.
-Download a virtual machine containing the pre-installed code from this repository, by typing the following command in the Terminal application at a Mac or the bash application at linux operating system:
+Download a virtual machine containing the pre-installed code from this repository, by typing the following command in the Terminal or bash application on a computer with a  Mac or linux operating system, respectively:

-	`docker pull rheckel/dna_storage'
+	`docker pull rheckel/dna_storage`

 	iii.
 Start the virtual machine:

-	`docker run -it -v ~/Downloads:/data rheckel/dna_storage bash'
+	`docker run -it -v ~/Downloads:/data rheckel/dna_storage bash`

 	You are now runing a virtual machine in which the code from this repository is already installed.